 Request a Free Consultation from the Myrtle Beach Car Accident Lawyer

-Common Questions You Might Ask
+Common Questions You Might Ask About Car Accident Claims

 A common question that people who have been injured in automobile accidents have is who will be responsible for paying their medical bills.
 Accident victims may be left facing staggering medical bills combined with a reduced ability to earn an income.
 If you have been injured in an accident, it is important for you to understand the collateral source rule.